10 Day Northern Lights Winter Self Drive of Iceland’s South Coast & Snaefellsnes Peninsula

 On day four, you will visit the three iconic sites of the Golden Circle, on the country's most popular tourist trail.
 The first of these you will come to is the original site of the world's longest-running, still-ongoing parliament, Þingvellir National Park.
 This historical place is nestled directly in the North Atlantic Rift and is the best place in the world to see the edges of both the North American and Eurasian tectonic plates.

 The second site of the Golden Circle is the Geysir geothermal area, located within Haukadalur Valley.
 This area, dotted with bubbling mud-pools, hot-springs, and hissing fumaroles, is most famous for its geysers, as its name suggests.
 The most active of these is called Strokkur, which erupts every ten minutes or so.

 The final point of this famed trail is Gullfoss waterfall.
 Fed by the most popular rafting river in Iceland, the Hvítá, this falls is mightily powerful, plunging in two steps into a dramatic canyon.
 There are several platforms from which you can marvel over this natural phenomenon.

 On this day, you will have the option to partake in a very special tour.
-You'll have the chance to snorkel in Þingvellir National Park, through a freshwater spring within a ravine called Silfra; the visibility exceeds 100 metres, and it is considered one of the best places for snorkelling and diving in the world.
+You'll have the chance to snorkel in Þingvellir National Park, through a freshwater spring within a ravine called Silfra; the visibility exceeds 328 ft (100m), and it is considered one of the best places for snorkeling and diving in the world.

 After enjoying the sites of the Golden Circle and possibly a tour, you can use your custom itinerary to find other beautiful locations in the area, such as the Secret Lagoon and Kerið crater lake.

-You will reside at an accommodation on the Golden Circle that evening.
+You will reside at your accommodation on the Golden Circle that evening.